Outlier-robust subsampling techniques for persistent homology: Results

-As our landmark selection approach is motivated by Equation~\ref{eq:MVSeqStarLinkIII} which holds for PH in dimensions $n>0$, it is not immediately clear that approach 1 is preferable both for $n = 0$ and dimensions $n>0$.
-We examine a variant of the method where we restrict ourselves to local PH in dimension 1.
-In this case the PH outlierness values correspond to the persistence of the most persistent feature in the local dimension 1 barcode.
-We show a histogram of the distribution of the PH outlierness scores in Fig.~\ref{SphereCubeHistogramII}.
+As our landmark selection approach is motivated by Eq.~\ref{eq:MVSeqStarLinkIII} which holds for PH in dimensions $n>0$, it is not immediately clear that representative landmarks are preferable to vital landmarks both for $n = 0$ and dimensions $n>0$.
+We examine a variant of the method where we restrict ourselves to local PH in dimension~1.
+In this case dimension~1 PH outlierness values correspond to the persistence of the most persistent feature in the local dimension 1 barcode (see Eq.~\ref{eq:out_dim1}).
+We show a histogram of the distribution of the dimension 1 PH outlierness scores in Fig.~\ref{SphereCubeHistogramII}.

-We observe that the clearest difference between the sphere points and the noise points is the fact that a large proportion of noise points has $out_{\text{PH}}(y) = 0$, while a clear majority of the sphere points has $out_{\text{PH}}(y) > 0$.
+We observe that the clearest difference between the sphere points and the noise points is the fact that a large proportion of noise points has $out_{\text{PH}}^1(y) = 0$, while a clear majority of the sphere points has $out_{\text{PH}}^1(y) > 0$.
 This can again be explained by the fact that sphere points have more neighbours within their $\delta$-neighbourhood and therefore are more likely to form features in dimension~1.
-From these observations it seems more beneficial to use approach 2, described in Subsection~ \ref{subsec:PHOutliers}, for landmark selection based on dimension 1.
-For PH landmarks based on dimension 1 we thus choose points with large PH outlierness scores as landmarks and discard points with low PH outlierness scores from the data set as outliers whose removal does not alter the PH of the data set much.
+From these observations it seems that here it is more beneficial to use vital landmarks (PH landmarks II), described in Subsection~ \ref{subsec:PHOutliers}, for landmark selection based on dimension 1.
+For PH landmarks based on dimension 1 we thus choose points with large dimension 1 PH outlierness scores as landmarks and discard points with low dimension 1 PH outlierness scores from the dataset as outliers whose removal does not alter the PH of the dataset much.